-A minor in biology trains students in the most important aspects of ecology and genetics, which makes them better qualified to enter professions that require knowledge of living organisms and the interaction of organisms with the environment.
+A minor in biology trains students in the most important aspects of classical and modern biology, which makes them better qualified to enter professions that require knowledge of living organisms and the interaction of organisms with the environment.

 Students enrolling in the biology minor should have normally completed a minimum of 30 credit hours of course work and be in good academic standing.